curbsidesos/pulumi-aws-vpc/README.md

+NOT IN USE IN CSSOS ENVIRONMENTS STILL WIP

 # AWS VPC Component for Pulumi

 _This is a project containing components for use with [Pulumi][pulumi], a tool for provisioning cloud infrastructure